dwov/IoT_temperature_monitor/README.md

 While Adafruit was both easy to use and setup I felt that I wanted to challenge myself a little more so I went for a local installation with a future goal to implement this in my home when autumn comes around the corner.
 I went for the MQTT platform from Mosquitto and Node-RED as my visualization.
 With this setup I have so much more freedom and customizability with both functionality and looks.

 # The code
-Import core functions of your code here, and don't forget to explain what you have done!
-Do not put too much code here, focus on the core functionalities.
-Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
-Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.
-#
 The code in this project serve the purpose of establishing a connection to Wi-Fi and MQTT Broker, collecting sensor data, and transmitting the data to the MQTT broker.
-Every loop the micro controller checks the connection to internet and tries to reconnect if there is a disruption of Wi-Fi connection.
+If unsucessful with any connection, it will with MQTT, retry connection, and with Wi-Fi or other error, reset the device after 20 seconds.
+Every loop the micro controller checks the connection to internet and MQTT broker, sends the data to MQTT server and can also receive instructions, but these are not coded yet.

 - `main.py` contains the core functionalities of collecting and sending data to the broker.
 - `lib/keys.py` stores the credentials and configurations related to Wi-Fi and MQTT.